 Iceland is one of the safest countries in the world!
 It was the third country I traveled to solo and the very first country I hitchhiked around.
 The crime rate is shockingly low, which makes it an ideal places to travel to for solo female travelers.

 However, do not be lulled in by low crime rates because Mother Nature is a bitch.
 Clueless tourists find themselves in life-threatening situations as many as three to four times a day in the high season.
 It is usually of their own doing.
-Iceland’s weather is notoriously unpredictable and life-threatening, especially in the winter.
+Iceland’s weather is notoriously unpredictable and life-threatening, especially if you traveling Iceland in the winter.

 Always use your head when in the wilderness, tell someone where you’re going, and make sure that you have a cell signal so you can call 112 in you are in unsafe conditions.
 I suggest checking out Safe Travel to stay up to date on weather conditions.
 Take the waves seriously, like on Reynisfjara black sand beach, as a number of tourists have drowned after being swept away.